Bourekas: Why We Love These Tasty Israeli Pastries and You Will, Too

 How can you spot these delectable pies in a Middle Eastern market?
 You’ll generally be able to recognize bourekas thanks to the sesame seeds sprinkled on top of the crispy brown shell.

 While bourekas are a staple at many Jewish holidays, you don’t have to wait for a special occasion to nab one of these delicious pastries.
 In Israel, many people enjoy bourekas as a breakfast or lunch option—they tend to be quite filling thanks to their hearty contents, so you won’t find your stomach grumbling a few hours later.
 Plus, their self-contained nature makes them a great portable option if you need to grab food to go.

-If you can’t find bourekas at your local market, you can always make them yourself.
+If you can’t find them at your local market, you can always learn how to make bourekas yourself.
 These pastries are actually quite easy to prepare if you use premade puff pastry or phyllo dough.
 When you eliminate the tricky dough-making business, making bourekas becomes much simpler.
-All you have to do is prepare a tasty filling (you could use this wonderful empanada filling or spanikopita-inspired filling as a base) and fill your pastry dough.
+All you have to do is prepare a tasty filling (you could use this wonderful empanada filling as a base) and fill your pastry dough.
 Then brush with an egg wash, sprinkle with sesame seeds—for extra crunch!—and bake!